International-Data-Spaces-Association/IDSA-Rulebook/documentation/1_Introduction.md

 # Introduction

-## Who should read this rulebook?
+## Who should read this Rulebook?

 It is all about data.
-If you are using data-driven ecosystems or data-driven business models, you should build or join a data space -- and therefore read this rulebook.
+If you are using data-driven ecosystems or data-driven business models, you should build or join a data space -- and therefore read this Rulebook.
 And if you are not yet, think about it!

 Data sharing is becoming a critical success factor for all businesses and organizations in all national and international economies.
 Data access and sharing also helps in meeting specific societal, policy, and legal objectives that are in the public interest.
-This rulebook covers several types of data sharing: data sharing ecosystems, peer-to-peer data sharing, data marketplaces and data-driven platforms.
+This Rulebook covers several types of data sharing: data sharing ecosystems, peer-to-peer data sharing, data marketplaces and data-driven platforms.

-The data space approach described in this rulebook is for anybody interested in trusted and secure data access and sharing.
+The data space approach described in this Rulebook is for anybody interested in trusted and secure data access and sharing.
 It is relevant to businesses, organizations and individuals wanting to learn how their data rights can be handled in these data spaces.

-## Goals and scope of the IDSA rulebook
+## Goals and scope of the IDSA Rulebook

 ### Goals of the IDSA